id-ai-factory/settingsclass/README.md

 ### Hidden[type]

-The parameter specified will not be output to the file when specified, but will be read both from environmental variables and the specified files when available.
+The parameter specified will not be written to the file when specified, but will be read both from environmental variables and the specified files when available.

 ### Encryted[type]
 Encryption is based on AES128 (256 is slower with no practical benefits).
 By default both the key and salt are randomly generated and saved inside the library directory.
 The IV is included within the encrypted string's field.
 This can be overwritten by specifying the `encryption_key` per object or `common_encryption_key` at the class definition level.
 This can be either a string or a funciton handle that will be called as is.
-Salt is generated and saved per environment, ensuring that a config file cannot be copy-pasted from one environment to an other, providing an other layer of protection over the key.
+Salt is generated and saved per environment, ensuring that a config file cannot be copy-pasted from one environment to an other, providing an other layer of protection over the encryption key.
 For enviroments where the directory is not user-writeable the salt can be also be specified in binary string form.
 Per class specification is not supported, as it is not the intended use-case.
-A full specification example would be:
+An example of a full specification would be:

 ```
 @settingsclass(encryption_key="123X456", _salt=b"\x86\xce'?\xbc\x1eA\xd3&\x84\x82\xb4\xa3\x99\x10P")